Killer Bean Forever

-Killer Bean Forever is a 2008 American animated action film written, produced, directed and animated by Jeff Lew, starring Vegas E. Trip, Bryan Session, David Guilmette, Matthew Tyler and Jeff Lew.
-It is part of a larger Killer Bean media franchise and was preceded by two web shorts: Killer Bean: The Interrogation in 1996, and Killer Bean 2: The Party in 2000.
-Set in a world of anthropomorphic coffee beans, the film follows the assassin Jack "Killer" Bean, who is sent to hunt down a crime boss, while he himself is hunted by mercenaries and the police.
+Killer Bean Forever is a 2008 American adult animated independent neo-noir action film written, produced, directed and animated by Jeff Lew, starring Vegas E. Trip, Bryan Session, David Guilmette, Matthew Tyler and Jeff Lew.
+It is part of a larger Killer Bean media franchise and was preceded by 2 web shorts: Killer Bean: The Interrogation in 1996, and Killer Bean 2: The Party in 2000.
+Set in a world of anthropomorphic coffee beans, the film follows the assassin Jack "Killer" Bean, who under Shadow Agency orders is sent to hunt down a crime boss, while he himself is hunted by mercenaries and the police.

 The movie has obtained a cult following online, beginning in 2018.
 In 2020, an animated series that continues the story of the film was announced, and premiered on September 6, 2020, but was cancelled in August 2021.
 In the same month, a game simply titled Killer Bean was announced, which also continues the film's story.

 Plot

-One night in Beantown, Killer Bean, an agent of the Shadow Agency, calls a DJ at a nearby warehouse party to lower the music's volume as it is disturbing his sleep.
-The DJ does not listen to his request, prompting Killer Bean to shoot everyone at the warehouse.
-The DJ reveals he is a nephew of Cappuccino, a notorious crime boss and drug lord, after Killer Bean confronts him.
+One night in Beantown, Shadow Agency agent Killer Bean calls a DJ at a nearby warehouse party to lower the music's volume as it's disturbing his sleep.
+The DJ ignores his request, prompting Killer Bean to kill everyone at the warehouse.
+The DJ reveals he's a nephew of Cappuccino, a notorious crime boss and drug lord, before Killer Bean shoots him.
 After the shooting, Detective Cromwell and a police officer investigate the crime scene.
-Vagan, a lackey for Cappuccino, arrives near the warehouse and is informed by Cromwell about Killer Bean's involvement in the shooting.
+Vagan, a henchman of Cappuccino, arrives near the warehouse and is informed by Cromwell about Killer Bean's involvement in the shooting.

-Later that morning, Killer Bean is interrupted by his superior during an attempt to assassinate Cromwell.
+Later that morning, Killer Bean watches the police investigate the scene further, identifying Cromwell before being interrupted by his superior.
 Killer Bean's superior chastises him for attracting unwanted attention, reminding him to focus on killing his target.
-Meanwhile, Jet Bean, another agent of the Shadow Agency, is eating at a restaurant when he is assigned to kill Killer Bean.
-Before leaving the restaurant, Jet Bean is notified about the bill and knocks out an enraged chef after refusing to pay it.
+Meanwhile, Jet Bean, another Shadow Agency agent is assigned a mission in Beantown.
 At the same time, Cappuccino learns of his nephew's death and orders Vagan to kill Killer Bean.
-Detective Cromwell, with his colleague Harry assisting him, identifies Killer Bean, who is already at his reported location—an abandoned warehouse owned by Cappuccino.
+Detective Cromwell, with his colleague Harry assisting him, identifies Killer Bean, who's already at his reported location—an abandoned warehouse owned by Cappuccino.

-At the warehouse, Vagan ambushes Killer Bean, but it ends in both leaving unscathed.
+At the warehouse, Vagan armed with an anti-materiel rifle ambushes Killer Bean, but it ends in both leaving unscathed.
 Inside a bar, Killer Bean confirms his identity to Cromwell, but declines his request to kill Cappuccino.
-Outside, Cromwell confronts Killer Bean about the identity of “Shadow Bean,“ but Killer Bean refuses to provide information.
-Cromwell learns from Harry that a “Shadow Bean“ refers to a member of the Shadow Agency, an organization that formerly worked with the government.
+Outside, Cromwell confronts Killer Bean about the identity of "Shadow Bean", but Killer Bean refuses to provide information.
+Cromwell learns from Harry that a Shadow Bean refers to a Shadow Agency member, an organization that formerly worked with the government in secret.